segmentio/segment-docs/src/partners/subscriptions.md

 ### How do customers collect data?

-A mutual customer will use `analytics.js` (our client-side javascript library), a server-side library, or one of our mobile SDK’s to implement our [api methods](https://segment.com/docs/spec/).
+A mutual customer will use `analytics.js` (our client-side javascript library), a server-side library, or one of our mobile SDK's to implement our [api methods](https://segment.com/docs/spec/).
 For more information on Segment libraries, you can refer to our [source documentation](https://segment.com/docs/sources/#website).

 ### Does Segment automatically collect any data?

-Only our `analytics.js` and mobile SDK’s collect contextual information from the device.
+Only our `analytics.js` and mobile SDK's collect contextual information from the device.
 Our server-side libraries do not collect contextual information, and a user is responsible for sending additional context themselves.

 For more info on our automatically collected fields, please refer to [this document](https://segment.com/docs/spec/common/).